IanB14/steamcli/README.md

 # steamcli
-A CLI for interacting with Steam
+A CLI for interacting with Steam.